DarrenCoppinger/milestone-project-4/README.md

 [JShint Validator](https://jshint.com/) was used to validate my JavaScript code.
 The follow feedback provided by the validators.
 However, each of the errors can be explained and so do not need to be acted on.
 - maps.js
     - Metrics:
-        -There is only one function in this file.
+        - There is only one function in this file.
 It takes no arguments.
 This function contains only one statement.
 Cyclomatic complexity number for this function is 1.
     - One undefined variable:
         - google (Used by Google Maps JS API)
     - Two unused variables:
-    	- markers (Used by GoogleMaps JS API)
+    	- markers (Used by Google Maps JS API)
         - initMap (Used by Google Maps JS API)
 - sendEmail.js
     - Metrics: There are 3 functions in this file.
 Function with the largest signature take 1 arguments, while the median is 1.
 Largest function has 2 statements in it, while the median is 2.
 The most complex function has a cyclomatic complexity value of 1 while the median is 1.